Cluster Single Sign-on (SSO) using JSON web tokens (JWTs)

 Cluster single sign-on (SSO) enables users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB Cloud or Self-Hosted) with the full security of single sign-on (SSO), and the choice of a variety of cloud-based or customer-managed identity providers (IdPs).

-Dedicated clusters can provision their users with JWTs via the DB Console.
+Advanced clusters can provision their users with Java Web Tokens (JWTs) via the DB Console.
 This allows users to authenticate to a cluster by signing in to their IdP (for example, Okta or Google) with a link embedded in the DB Console.
 This flow provisions a JWT that a user can copy out of the DB Console UI and use in a SQL connection string to authenticate to the cluster.

 Note: